 “When the idea to build this one-of-a-kind learning institution was mooted, the board and the trustees of the M-PESA Foundation were clear about the institution we wanted to establish.
 The thinking was that if Kenya hoped to nurture transformational leaders, then we must adopt an innovative approach to education,” he said.

 The admission process begins in March every year when the application forms are sent out across the country and ends in December when the final list of selected students is generated.

-Every year the academy aims to admit up to four students per county who go through a rigorous selection process which includes a multiple stage evaluation process that entails telephone and in-person interviews for selected applicants as well as home visits to verify the information.
+Every year the academy aims to admit up to four students per county who go through a rigorous selection process, including a multiple-stage evaluation process that entails telephone and in-person interviews for selected applicants and home visits to verify the information.

-“We believe in inclusion and our diversity is beyond cultural.
-We have within our student body children with special needs such as the mobility challenged and children with albinism.
+“We believe in inclusion, and our diversity is beyond cultural.
+We have children with special needs, such as the mobility challenged and children with albinism, within our student body.
 We are also planning to facilitate those who are challenged both audibly and visually,” said Joseph.

-The mixed boarding high school boasts of first-class academic facilities in addition to sports, arts and cultural facilities which include an indoor sports hall, a sports field, running track, swimming pools, squash courts, a music centre and a 500 seat auditorium.
+The mixed boarding high school boasts first-class academic facilities in addition to sports, arts and cultural facilities, which include an indoor sports hall, a sports field, running track, swimming pools, squash courts, a music centre and a 500-seat auditorium.